-Students must be seated in TAG by 8:00 a.m.
-Students who arrive to their TAG/homeroom after 8:00 a.m. must report to the office.
+Students must be seated in TAG by 8:45 a.m.
+Students who arrive at their TAG/homeroom after 8:45 a.m. must report to the office.
 A student without a written excuse will be considered unexcused tardy.
-When a student has 4 unexcused tardies in a marking period he/she will be issued a detention.
+When a student has 4 unexcused tardies, he/she may be issued a detention.
 Habitual tardiness will result in further consequences.